peacefulotter/disco/experiment/README.md

 # install dependencies in experiment and download + preprocess dataset
 cd ../experiment
 bun install
-# FIXME: npm i -S ../discojs/discojs-node/
+# Feel free to install one dataset or both, you can choose which one to preprocess / train on
-./install-wikitext.sh
+./install-wikitext.sh # Installs wikitext-103 dataset
-bun ./preprocess.ts
-bun run dev
+./install-shakespeare.sh # Installs tiny-shakespeare dataset
+bun preprocess.ts [wikitext-103 | tiny-shakespeare]
+bun main.ts [wikitext-103 | tiny-shakespeare]

 # -- For web version only:
 # install dependencies in discojs-web